buildzaku/zaku/.changeset/stupid-papers-smash.md

 "zaku": patch
 ---

-Use refs to avoid broken updates to requests caused by debounced state changes
+Use refs to avoid broken updates to active request caused by debounced state changes